raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step03.md

 ![Shakey was the first truly mobile robot developed at Stanford University.
 It could map a picture of a room using it sensors and move around objects autonomously.](images/1_4-Shakey.jpg)

 Over the years, new and improved sensors have increased robots' abilities to understand the environment.
-For example, self-driving cars use light detection and ranging (Lidar) sensors, which use pulses of laser light to measure the distance to other objects in order to build a 3D model of the world.
+For example, self-driving cars use light detection and ranging (LIDAR) sensors, which use pulses of laser light to measure the distance to other objects in order to build a 3D model of the world.
 All this extra information means that robots require more processing power so that they can process data in a quick and timely manner.

 ### The power of processing